 A. 아! 최송합니다! (a. choi-song-ham-ni-da) = Ah!
 Sorry!

 B. 아니에요. 괜찮아요. (a-ni-yo. gwaen-cha-na-yo) = It’s nothing.
 It’s okay.

 Or if someone has hurt themselves or if they look sick:

 B. 아니요. 배고 너무 아파요. (a-no-yo. bae-ga neo-mu a-pa-yo)

 Some other uses for 괜찮아요 would be to use it when someone offers you food or a beverage.
 You can say 아니요, 괜찮아요 to politely refuse.

 For the casual form, you can say 괜찮아.
 For the formal form, you can say 괜찮습니다.

 We hope you’ve learned something today.
-Hope to see you back again for more!Remember that romanization is only a tool!
-Try not to depend on it too much and try learning the Korean alphabet and how to pronounce the letters properly to have an easier time learning Korean.
+Hope to see you back again for more!Also remember that romanization is only a tool.
+Try not to depend on it too much.
+Learning the Hangul alphabet is the key to success!